 Why It’s Bad: Every time you reheat already-cooked chicken you dry it out more.
 Dry it too much and it turns stringy and mealy.
 To say nothing of the flavor, which can get quite funky with repeated warming.

 Next Time: Reheat only the portion you plan on eating so you only each portion of leftovers once.
 For best results, wrap the whole piece tightly in foil, then warm in a 350 degree F oven to an internal temperature of 165 degrees F. If reheating in a microwave, cut the chicken into same-size pieces, place in a microwave-safe dish, cover with a damp paper towel and cook in 1 minute intervals, rotating several times between each so the chicken heats evenly.
+To better know the center temperature of chicken, you have better use a food thermometer.

 The Mistake 9: Stir Frying Chicken and Veggies at the Same Time